sn-lab/MouseGoggles/README.md

 5. Install software on the Raspberry Pi

 ### Parts
-For a complete parts list for both the VR headser and monocular display, see [PartsList.xls](https://github.com/sn-lab/mouseVRheadset/blob/main/Hardware/Parts%20Lists.xlsx).
+For a complete parts list for both the VR headset and monocular display, see [PartsList.xls](https://github.com/sn-lab/mouseVRheadset/blob/main/Hardware/Parts%20Lists.xlsx).

 ### custom PCB
 To order a custom PCB, use a PCB printing service such as [JLCPCB](https://cart.jlcpcb.com/quote?orderType=1&stencilLayer=2&stencilWidth=100&stencilLength=100&stencilCounts=5) or [seeedstudio](https://www.seeedstudio.com/fusion_pcb.html).